 There are NUBSLI members in every region across England, Wales, Scotland and Northern Ireland and a regional contact can liaise between you and the committee and distribute resources locally.
 We hope to get an organiser in every county so that NUBSLI members will have someone more local to liaise with.

-Our branch meetings take place online on the third Thursday of each month.
+Our branch meetings take place online every two months on the third Thursday of that month.

 As we are a national organisation, you can access the meeting using webinar software called GoToWebinar.
 Details on how to dial in, along with the meeting agenda, are forwarded to members in advance of the branch meeting.